-Grief is universal and a completely individual experience.
-Some manifestations of grief are common to all who undergo it.
-Understanding and dealing with these manifestations can be very helpful to people who experience the death of a loved one.
+Grief is universal and yet also a completely individual experience.
+Some grief responses are common to all who undergo it.
+Understanding, preparing for, and dealing with these responses can be very helpful to people who experience the death of a loved one.

 The Bereavement Department at Hospice of St. Mary's is committed to providing compassionate grief support to adults, teens, and families who are grieving the loss of a family member or close friend.